Peanut Butter Blossoms

 • Add the egg and vanilla and beat until incorporated.

 • In a separate bowl, stir together the flour and baking powder.
-Add half of the flour mixture to the mixing bowl and beat over low speed until it is incorporated.
+Add half the flour mixture to the mixing bowl and beat over low speed until it is incorporated.
 Add the remaining flour and beat until a soft dough forms with no loose flour on the bottom of the bowl.

 • Divide and shape the dough into 18 balls of dough.
 Place the remaining 2 Tbsp of sugar in a small bowl and roll each ball of dough in the sugar to coat.
 Place the cookies on a parchment-lined baking sheet.